coccoinomane/crabada.py/README.md

 # Telegram Notifications

-The bot can send notifications to your phone on successful and/or unsuccessful `sendTeamsMining`, `reinforceDefende` and `closeMines` attempts.
-Follow these instructions for setup :
+The bot can send notifications to your phone on successful and unsuccessful commands (e.g. `sendTeamsMining`, `reinforceDefense`, `reinforceAttack`, etc).
+Follow these instructions for setup:

+1. Open Telegram.
 1. Enter `@Botfather` in the search tab and choose this bot.
 2. Choose or type the `/start` command and send it.
 3. Choose or type the `/newbot` command and send it.
 And follow Botfather's instructions.